-Available recreation includes: power boats, rowboats, canoes, fishing (for largemouth bass, smallmouth bass, northern pike, bullhead, yellow perch, brown trout, and lake trout).
-There is a boat launch on site.
+Power boats, rowboats, canoes, and fishing (for a variety of species including bass, pike, bullhead, and trout).
+There is a boat launch and fishing pier on site.

 The park has campsites, hot showers, a trailer dump station, a recycling center, disabled accessibility, and a boat launching ramp.
 Campsites are capable of holding any size RV and are blanketed with grass all summer long.
 There is one on-site lean-to.